Some things in life will make you sit back and take stock of everything.

 It’s a natural response to such a significant trauma: staring death in the face can really make you consider what might happen if you weren’t here anymore.

-Today, I’m going to look into the realities of getting Life Insurance after a car crash
+So, today, I will look into the realities of getting Life Insurance after a car crash.

 Whether you were in a car crash, know someone who was, or are still traumatised by that RSA ad with the Samantha Mumba song, you’re right to consider Life Insurance.